9 Common Website Design Features That Hurt Conversions

 If you care about your website dollars, you need to care about your website conversion numbers.

-When someone clicks onto your website they are a lead.
-When they take further action on your site so you can get in touch with them or they make a purchase that’s known as a successful conversion.
-The numbers for how many leads become conversions are important.
+When someone clicks on your website, they are a lead.
+When they take further action on your site so you can get in touch with them or they make a purchase, that’s a successful conversion.
+The numbers for how many leads become conversions are essential.

-Your website conversion stats give you feedback on a number of brand factors including:
+Your website conversion stats give you feedback on several brand factors, including:

 Great conversion numbers mean your marketing and website strategies are working and ensure you get a higher return on investment.

-With very little cost you can optimise website conversions to see significant gains in your sales, sign-ups and engagement levels, so for me, you have everything to gain and nothing to lose.
+With minimal cost, you can optimise website conversions to see significant gains in your sales, sign-ups and engagement levels, so for me, you have everything to gain and nothing to lose.

-In this article, we want to highlight some of the most common mistakes businesses make with their web design that can really hurt conversion rates and I’ll discuss the key features and tips you can use to boost website conversions through design and user flow enhancements.
+In this article, we want to highlight some of the most common mistakes businesses make with their web design that can hurt conversion rates.
+I’ll discuss the key features and tips you can use to boost website conversions through design and user flow enhancements.

 Before you can work on conversion rates…